Getting your Trinity Audio player ready... |

 Key Takeaways

-In this article, we’ve learned that the new SAT format represents a major change to the test.
-A shorter test with fewer questions, shorter reading passages, and calculator use for all math questions means that many students will probably be quite happy with the changes.
+In this article, we’ve learned that the digital SAT format represents a major change to the test.
+A shorter test with fewer questions, shorter reading passages, and calculator use for all math questions means that many students are probably quite happy with the changes.

-Nonetheless, students will still have to master many of the same skills and concepts they needed for the old, paper test.
-Moreover, some important aspects of the SAT will stay the same.
-You’ll still take the SAT at your school or at a testing center, and your test will still be scored on a scale of 400-1600.
-Additionally, accommodations — including paper and pencil tests — will still be available to students who need them.
+Nonetheless, students still have to master many of the same skills and concepts they needed for the paper test.
+Moreover, some important aspects of the SAT have stayed the same.
+You still take the SAT at your school or a testing center, and your test is still scored on a scale of 400–1600.
+Additionally, accommodations — including paper-and-pencil tests — are still available to students who need them.

 Frequently Asked Questions (FAQ)